 Translation: "We are currently skint but stick with us, and it'll pay off."

 Before you run for the hills, consider this – what is the client's long-term potential?
 Do they have a great product?
 Can you see them growing with your help?
 Because getting involved with an ambitious small business during those early days can be lucrative.

 Some of my best clients started with tiny budgets and have since grown into lucrative retainer accounts (10 years and counting).
 You have to spot the potential of companies.
 Consider where they're heading and how you can become an essential part of that journey.

 You won't always get it right.
 There will be timewasters.
 The important thing is to avoid becoming too cynical and treat every potential client as that "next big thing".
 Start small and grow with them.
 Come up with a plan that ensures you're fairly paid while offering excellent value for money.
 Aim to build a relationship based on mutual trust and respect, and you'll soon be invoicing them for higher sums.

 Translation: "We don't know what we need, feel a bit insecure about it and are hoping you'll do all the thinking for us."

-Whilst a lack of a brief can be a red flag, it can also present a huge opportunity to apply your expertise and guide the client along a path that ultimately secures you lots more work and helps them to become a roaring success.
+While a lack of a brief can be a red flag; it can also present a huge opportunity to apply your expertise and guide the client along a path that ultimately secures you lots more work and helps them to become a roaring success.

 What problems can you solve for your client?
 How will you help them first?
 Is there an obvious initial step that you can work on together?
-Sometimes, if there's too much to tackle, the best approach is to find something simple to focus on and then go from there.
+Sometimes, the best approach is to find something simple to focus on and go from there.

 "We'll know it when we see it."